17 Data Science Scholarships

 Whether pursuing a data science degree as an educator, researcher, analyst, manager, consultant or other professional, you can apply for scholarships to help relieve the financial burden.

 While finding scholarships can be daunting for anyone in a bachelor’s or master’s in data science program, this compilation of data science scholarships can help.
-The list covers scholarships awarding up to $38,000, targeting diverse candidates and those that are not restricted to state- or school-based programs.
+The list covers scholarship awards, targeting diverse candidates and those not limited to state- or school-based programs.

 ACM SIGHPC Computational and Data Science Fellowship